-The healthcare system in Malawi is a mix of public and private institutions.
 Care in the public system, including medications, is free to all citizens.
 However, the public health centers are often underfunded, understaffed, and undersupplied.
 The public system is divided into three tiers: the bottom tier consists of the many rural health centers throughout the country.
 These centers are often the only western medical facilities that most Malawians ever encounter.
 Unfortunately, there are virtually no doctors and very few nurses at the rural hospitals, medications are in short supply, and what equipment is available is often antiquated, broken, or fallen into disuse.
-The middle tier consists of the 27 district hospitals, intended as regional referral hospitals, but things here are not much better.
-The top tier consists of the urban tertiary care centers, but even these are poorly able to handle the growing influx of HIV/AIDS, tuberculosis, malaria, childbirth, accident cases and multitude of other medical needs.
+The middle tier consists of the 24 district hospitals, intended as regional referral hospitals, but things here are not much better.
+The top tier consists of the urban tertiary care centers, but even these are not fully equipped to handle the influx of HIV/AIDS, tuberculosis, malaria, childbirth, accident cases and multitude of other medical needs.

 Private hospitals are often better equipped, but charge fee for service.
 Mua Mission Hospital is one of a network of hospitals known as the Christian Health Association of Malawi (CHAM).
 These function basically as private hospitals with some support from the government.
 The government provides some staff salary support and money for maternal care, but the remainder of the financing comes from fee-for-service payments along with international donations.
 Financing is usually quite tight as the hospital tries to balance its sources of income, which are often inconsistent.
 In the past, Mua had expatriate staff, administration, and funding.
-Over the past decades, Mua has transitioned to a mostly Malawi staff and administration, with the exception of a Congolese physician.
-Despite the changes and challenges, the hospital has survived sometimes thriving, sometimes struggling.
+Over the past decades, Mua has transitioned to a mostly Malawi staff and administration and now physician.
+Despite the changes and challenges, the hospital has survived-sometimes thriving, sometimes struggling.

 Traditional healers are very popular and are commonly used by the community.
 Treatments often consist of herbal remedies and/or tattooing.
 They are available in most villages and they often get the first crack at treating health conditions.
+It is important when caring for patients to recognize how their belief system informs the decisions they make while in the hospital.

 The major workhorse of the formal health care system is the Clinical Officer.
 Their training and role is a bit similar to that of a Physician Assistant in the United States.
 They see patients, write prescriptions, and sometimes do basic surgical procedures.
 Their training requires 3 years of education followed by one year of internship, after which they are granted a "Diploma in Clinical Medicine."
 Medical assistants receive 2 years of formal training, earning a Certificate in Clinical Medicine.
 Unlike clinical officers, medical assistants have no internship requirements and are not expected to perform surgical procedures such as Cesarean deliveries.
-In Malawi, a medical doctor receives 5 years of training; it is considered an undergraduate degree -MBBS (Bachelor of Medicine, Bachelor of Surgery).
+In Malawi, a medical doctor receives 5 years of training; it is considered an undergraduate degree-MBBS (Bachelor of Medicine,

+Bachelor of Surgery).
 An MMED (Masters of Medicine) is similar to a person who has completed a residency.
 Malawi has had its own medical school since 1991.